Ross249/Ross249/README.md

 <p>Welcome to my GitHub profile,which is my open source projects' abstract.</p>
 I am:

-- :octocat: A web developer
+- :octocat: A normal developer
 - :video_game: Fascinated by video games
-- :dog: Going to have a dog
+- :dog: Going to have a dog(still dreaming)
-- :art: Discovering something useful, empowering and beautiful
+- :art: Discovering something useful, beautiful and empowering

 ---